 The Zanesville Water System also has emergency/back-up connections with the Muskingum County Water Department near Richards Road, Fairview Road and Rehl Road.
-This report does not contain information on the water quality received from the Muskingum County Water Department but a copy of their consumer confidence report may be obtained by contacting Muskingum County (740) 453-0678.
+These connections were not utilized during 2023.
+This report does not contain information on the water quality from the Muskingum County Water Department but a copy of their consumer confidence report may be obtained by contacting Muskingum County (740) 453-0678.